-CU Boulder Disability Services reviews requests for housing and dining accommodations for students with documented disability-related needs, on a case-by-case individualized basis.
-If you feel you require a housing or dining accommodation, please submit your request to Disability Services as soon as possible and preferably as soon as you have submitted your application to University Housing.
+CU Boulder Disability Services reviews requests for housing and food accommodations for students with documented disability-related needs, on a case-by-case individualized basis.
+If you feel you require a housing or food accommodation, please submit your request to Disability Services as soon as possible and preferably as soon as you have submitted your application to University Housing.
 Please do not rely on your preferences in the University Housing application to ensure your needs are met.
-For instructions to request a housing or dining accommodation, please visit CU Disability Services Housing and Dining Accommodations.
+For instructions to request a housing or food accommodation, please visit CU Disability Services Housing and Food Accommodations.

 Given that CU Boulder has a freshman live-on requirement, University Housing will try to find accommodations within our 24 residence halls to meet your disability or religious-related needs prior to approving an exemption from the live-on requirement.
 Residence halls can accommodate various disability or religious-related needs through the options below:

 - Room/Apartment Access and Modifications